21 Creative Ways To Save Money5 min. read

 9. Swap books instead of buying new ones.

-Or do it the old-fashioned way: Borrow from your school or city library.
-There are also some cafes or places where you can trade, borrow, and even donate books, such as the newly launched The Book Stop Project.
+Or do it the old-fashioned way: Find barter groups or borrow from firends.
+There are also some cafes or places where you can trade, borrow, and even donate books.
+Just make sure to disinfect them.

 10. Follow deal sites.

 For the best discounts in personal care, appliances, and other promos.

 No matter how you want it done, make a habit of preparing your own coffee.
 Get a total of how much you’re spending for your to-go coffee every month, and you’ll save a considerable amount of money.
 A little treat from your favorite café is great once in a while, just as long as you’re not going over your budget.

 If you can’t, you may opt for limited subscription instead.
 Just choose the channels you often visit and pay for a much smaller monthly subscription fee.

 It used to be a night-out with friends would cost you a fortune.
 Now you have the perfect excuse to drink at home and hold virtual e-numan sessions with your preferred drinking buddies.